Technolords/docker-kafka/readme.md

 of ZooKeeper instances is unrelated to the number of Kafka instances).

+The image bootstraps the configuration files automatically (first run) and additionally merges this with the provided environment variables.

 ## Example

 The image expects three volumes to be defined, and any environment